 - October 23: Last day to apply for ballot by mail

 - October 30: Last day of voting early by personal appearance

-- Last day to receive ballot by mail - November 3 at 7 p.m. if carrier envelope is not postmarked or November 4 at 5 p.m. if carrier envelope is postmarked by 7 p.m. at the location of the election on Election Day
+- Deadline to mail ballot - November 3 at 7 p.m. if carrier envelope is not postmarked or November 4 at 5 p.m. if carrier envelope is postmarked by 7 p.m. at the location of the election on Election Day

 What to bring to polling locations